 Annual Operating and Capital Grants

-The application process for 2022 Annual Operating and Capital Grants is now closed.
+The application process for 2023 Annual Operating and Capital Grants is now open.

 RAD grants support and enhance regional assets throughout Allegheny County in the areas of libraries, parks and trails, arts and culture, regional attractions, sports and civic facilities, and transit.